Skip to main content

 1 medium yellow onion, sliced

-1 15-ounce can no-salt-added diced tomatoes
+1 (15-ounce) can no-salt-added diced tomatoes

 2 to 4 tablespoons sliced, pitted green olives

-1 tablespoon chopped, seeded jalapeno pepper
+1 tablespoon chopped, seeded jalapeño pepper

 2 cloves garlic, minced